NermeenJsh/Testmeu/README.md

 # Localization Project

-This project involves localizing a simple e-commerce website into multiple languages.
+This project involves localizing a simple e-commerce website into the Arabic languages.